The Highfield Awarding Body in Security Guarding is a 26 guided learning hour (GLH) qualification comprising three mandatory units:

 This unit is intended for people who want to work in the private security industry and who require an SIA licence to practise.
 It covers the knowledge and understanding for areas that are relevant to the role of a security officer.

 This unit covers the specialist knowledge and understanding required to become a licensed security officer.
 Generic knowledge that applies across different parts of the security industry is covered in Unit 1: Working in the Private Security Industry and in Unit 3: Conflict Management for the Private Security Industry.
 In Unit 2, learners will be taught about the role of a security officer, which will include the importance of, and reasons for, patrolling as well as about access and egress control.
 They will also learn about how and when to conduct searches and about the range of technology and equipment that will help them perform their duties.
 Security officers need to know about the law and learners will, therefore, be taught about the powers available to them when the law is broken as well as other related issues, such as types of evidence and crime scene preservation.
 Finally, they will learn about record keeping, including incident reports and notebook usage.

 Conflict Management For Private Security Industry – Unit aim and purpose

 This unit is intended for door supervisors, security officers and vehicle immobilisers who require an SIA licence to practise and covers knowledge and understanding of conflict management.

 This unit covers how to avoid and manage conflict situations across the security industry.
-It is better if potential conflict can be avoided altogether, so learners will be taught about ways of doing this.
-They will also learn about how to manage conflict that does arise, particularly ways of assessing risk to themselves and about how to behave in a way that will defuse the situation.
+It is better if the potential conflict can be avoided altogether, so learners will be taught about ways of doing this.
+They will also learn about how to manage conflict that does arise, particularly ways of assessing the risk to themselves and about how to behave in a way that will defuse the situation.
 Once a situation has been defused, the next stage is about solving problems and learners will be taught about the strategies that they can use to do this.
 They will also learn about post-incident considerations, such as sources of support and why it is important to share good practice.